yordans-petrovs/Euro-Football-Project/README.md

 # Euro-Football-Project
 Create, manage, and follow up each tournament using your own Tournament Model.

-- Files starting with "top_level_..." are the spefici players' creators.
+- Files starting with "top_level_..." are the speficic players' position creators.
 Set the skills a player needs and assign points or other category to their characteristics.

 - team_factory.py consists of the building instance attributes, as well as functions to get other data such as points, yellow and red cards.